MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/tasks/er-import-configuration-lifecycle-services.md

 # ms.search.industry:
 ms.author: nselin
 ms.search.validFrom: 2016-06-30
-ms.dyn365.ops.version: Version 7.0.0
+ms.dyn365.ops.version: AX 7.0.0
 ---
 # Import a configuration from Lifecycle Services for electronic reporting (ER)

 [!include[task guide banner](../../includes/task-guide-banner.md)]

 The following steps explain how a user in the System Administrator or Electronic Reporting Developer role can import a new version of an Electronic reporting (ER) configuration from Microsoft Lifecycle Services (LCS).

 In this example, you will select the desired version of the ER configuration and import it for sample company, Litware, Inc. These steps can be performed in any company as ER configurations are shared among companies.
 To complete these steps, you must first complete the steps in the “Upload an ER configuration into Lifecycle Services” procedure.
 Access to LCS is also required for completion of these steps.

 1. Go to Organization administration > Workspaces > Electronic reporting.